supreet11agrawal/Proposal/Proposal.md

 * Game Theory and Mechanism Design
 * Computational Methods in Engineering

-Apart from these courses, I have audited various MOOCs and Institute Courses to learn more about the filed.
+Apart from these courses, I have audited various MOOCs and Institute Courses to learn more about the field.

 Some of these being :
 * [Computing Laboratory](https://cse.iitk.ac.in/pages/CS251.html)